thehui87/Learning-Godot/tutorial_physics_2d.md

 b.set_extents(Vector2(20,10))
 ```

 The main use for shapes is checking collision/intersection and getting resolution information.
-This is done easily with the build functions like this:
+This is done easily with the built-in functions like this:

 ```python